Villages Honor Flight Volunteering Info

 Many potential volunteers do not know enough about Honor Flight generally and Villages Honor Flight in particular to make a decision about getting involved.
 A few suggestions:

 - Attend the VHF Club meeting and get to know other members.
-Club meetings are held monthly at Colony Cottage Recreation Center.
+Club meetings are held monthly at Rohan Recreation Center.

 - As a Guardian here’s what you’ll be required to: